How to Study for Biology: Tips From a Teacher

 If your school has a homework room or offers after-school academic help, take advantage of this help if you need to.

-Using the Internet and Website Evaluation
+Use the Internet and Evaluate Websites

 - Remember that there are a lot of ways to waste time when you're online.
 You mustn’t get distracted during your study time.
 Save the computer games and social activities for after your scheduled study period.